chiefdondjeu/COSC-320-Project3/README.md

 Region 5: E-30   A-35   F-38   C-46   G-32
 ```

-The pixels are grouped into different regions based on their intensity, which is present after the dash
+The pixels are grouped into different regions based on their intensity.

 ## Analysis